 - Rice and peanuts to serve

-- In a wok fry the cumin, cayenne pepper, tumeric and coriander in a little oil over a low to medium heat.
+- In a high-sided frying pan or wide bottom saucepan, fry the cumin, cayenne pepper, tumeric and coriander in a little oil over a low to medium heat.
 Allow them to sizzle gently for a few minutes until they smell fragrant.

 - Next add the shallot and fry for 5 minutes to soften.
 The shallot should be slightly translucent after cooking.

 - Add the minced garlic to the spices and shallot, stirring to distribute it through the mixture.

 - Now in go the roast chicken pieces and aubergine cubes.
 Stir to coat the chicken and aubergine with the spices and allow to cook for 5 minutes.
 The aubergine will have started to soften slightly by the time you have finished this stage of cooking.

 - Add the coconut milk to the pan and stir well.
 Bring the curry to simmering point then turn down the heat and leave to simmer gently for 10 minutes.

 - Stir through the peanut butter and add the tamari and lime juice, before cooking for a further 10 minutes.
 We are still using a low-medium heat to allow the aubergine to cook gently and for all those lovely flavours to be taken up by the chicken and aubergine pieces.

 - Finally add the spinach and stir it through the curry until it has wilted.
 Then the satay chicken curry is ready to serve.